MahediKamal/programming-in-emu8086___with-brief-theory/README.md

 in a segment we use offset.
 So to indicate a memory we need the value of both segment and offset.<br>
 <br>
 If we write `MOV Ax, [SI]`, then SI is the offset here but what will be the segment? <br>
-=> The answer is, for each offset register a segment if fixed.
+=> The answer is, for each offset register a segment is fixed.
 If we use the resister `SI`, then it will automatically use `DS` (data segment) as the segment. <br>
 Offset resister is also fixed, we can't use every resister ar the offset. <br>
 - So for which offset register, which segment is going to be used-